 Social exclusion is a common part of life.
 At some point, we've all felt ostracized at work, by our partner, or even snubbed by friends.
 On the surface, the pain of being excluded seems pretty different from physical pain, but it turns out that these experiences share a common biological basis in the brain.

-In 2003, UCLA neuroscientists Naomi Eisenberger and Matt Lieberman, conducted an experiment.
-They began by asking volunteers take part in a computer game known as cyberball.
-At first glance, cyberball appears to be an onscreen version of catch with two other players whose computer is networked to your own.
+In 2003, UCLA neuroscientists Naomi Eisenberger and Matt Lieberman conducted an experiment.
+They began by asking volunteers to take part in a computer game known as Cyberball.
+At first glance, Cyberball appears to be an onscreen version of catch with two other players whose computer is networked to your own.
 Each of you has a character on screen and you can toss a virtual ball back and forth amongst you using a joystick.
-Even though you can't see the other people playing, you're told a little something about them — their name, age and background.
-For a while the two other players throw the ball regularly to your character, but at some point they stop and only toss the ball to each other, ignoring you completely.
+Even though you can't see the other people playing, you're told a little something about them—their name, age, and background.
+For a while, the two other players throw the ball regularly to your character, but at some point they stop and only toss the ball to each other, ignoring you completely.
 There's nothing you can do but sit there and watch as you are excluded.

 If social and physical pain share a common brain biology, then you would imagine that some of the same factors that reduce physical pain might also alleviate social pain.
 In their next set of studies, Eisenberger and Lieberman set out to test this idea.
 The scientists asked people to take a daily dose of acetaminophen (Tylenol) or a placebo pill for three weeks.
 Because acetaminophen is believed to reduce people's experience of pain by acting on the central nervous system, the researchers hypothesized that acetaminophen might attenuate activity in neural areas known to play a role in both physical and social pain.

 And, when Eisenberger and Lieberman peered inside the brains of volunteers while they played Cyberball after having taken either acetaminophen or a placebo for several weeks, they found that people who took the acetaminophen showed less activity in the ACC and insula when they were rejected and reported less distress about the rejection experience.
-A daily doses of acetaminophen, a painkiller used to reduce physical pain, diminishes the hurt feelings that often go hand-in-hand with being socially rejected likely because it reduces the sensitivity of our neural circuit involved in pain.
+A daily dose of acetaminophen, a painkiller used to reduce physical pain, diminishes the hurt feelings that often go hand in hand with being socially rejected likely because it reduces the sensitivity of our neural circuit involved in pain.